deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/core-components.md

 DynamoDB Streams is an optional feature that captures data modification events in DynamoDB tables.
 The data about these events appear in the stream in near-real time, and in the order that the events occurred.

-Each event is represented by astream record.
+Each event is represented by a stream record.
 If you enable a stream on a table, DynamoDB Streams writes a stream record whenever one of the following events occurs:

 - A new item is added to the table: The stream captures an image of the entire item, including all of its attributes.
 - An item is updated: The stream captures the "before" and "after" image of any attributes that were modified in the item.